philleconnect/ClientSetup-Linux/README.md

 PhilleConnect Client installer for Linux
 This installer will setup your Linux machine to use it as a Client for PhilleConnect.

-# Beta
-PhilleConnect for Linux is currently in Beta-testing.

 # Compatiblity
 PhilleConnect Client for Linux currently supports:
 Ubuntu 18.04 LTS (64-Bit)